cjstehno/website/README.md

     rsync -r build/web/* ../cjstehno.github.com/

-Then push the changes in the produiction site repo to publish the changes.
+Then push the changes in the production site repo to publish the changes.